 There are giveaways, and then there are giveaways.
-If a quarterback throws a ball that bounces off his receiver’s hands into the safety’s lap, he jogs off the field, dusts himself off, and focuses on the next series.
+If a quarterback throws a ball that bounces off his receiver’s hands into the safety’s lap for an interception returned for a touchdown, he jogs off the field, dusts himself off, and focuses on the next series.
 It sucks, but those things happen, they’ll cancel out over the entire season, your team will benefit from a similar stroke of luck at some point.
-But if the quarterback is holding on to a lead, needs to just protect the ball and drain the clock, but scrambles and throws across his body over the middle for an easy INT, that’s not an accident or bad luck, that’s being brain dead.
+But if the quarterback's team is holding on to a lead, and he needs to just protect the ball and drain the clock, but instead scrambles and throws across his body over the middle for an easy INT, that’s not an accident or bad luck, that’s being brain dead.
 Every couch jockey knows that was a bad play, a horrible decision.
 The coach is gobsmacked.
 “What the hell was he thinking?
 What am I doing all this coaching stuff for?
 Why do we even bother?…”

 Other situations, like when the game is getting out of hand and the going is getting tough is not the time to get into a meaningless fight with an overmatched adversary, that’s not the time to get yourself tossed out of the game.
 That’s the time to show fortitude and stick it out to the end, not take the easy way out.